UnrealZoo/gym-unrealzoo/README.md

 [//]: # (- ```OpenAI Gym``` is a toolkit for developing an RL algorithm, compatible with most numerical computation libraries, such as TensorFlow or PyTorch. )
 - The ```Unreal Engine Environments (Binary)``` contains the scenes and playable entities.
-- The ```UnrealCV+ Server``` is built in the UE binary as a plugin, icluding modules for rendering , data capture, object/agent control, and command parsing.
+- The ```UnrealCV+ Server``` is built in the UE binary as a plugin, including modules for rendering , data capture, object/agent control, and command parsing.
 We have optimized the rendering pipeline and command system in the server.
 - The ```UnrealCV+ Client``` provides Python-based utility functions for launching the binary, connecting with the server, and interacting with UE environments.
 It uses IPC sockets and batch commands for optimized performance.
 - The ```OpenAI Gym Interface``` provides agent-level interface for agent-environment interactions, which has been widely used in the community.
 Our gym interface supports customizing the task in a configuration file and contains a toolkit with a set of gym wrappers for environment augmentation, population control, etc.